salsita/react-training/README.md

   }
   ```
 * Add and export the `UserIds` type (a string array), which describes the user `id`s returned from the `normalize` call (`result` property).
-* Add and export the type `NormalizedUserEntities = NormalizedSchema<UserEntities, UserIds>`, which describes the type of data returned from the `normalize` call.

 ### usersSlice
 Location: `src/modules/users/users-slice.ts`